heremaps/xyz-documentation/docs/cli/basic-features.md

 ##### Property Filters

-You can use `show -p` or `--prop` to filter the properties that get returned by the API.
+You can use `show -p` or `--prop` to filter the properties that are returned by the Data Hub API.
 This is useful when your features have a large number of properties, and you only need to return some of them along with with the geometry.

     here xyz show -p p.property1,p.property2 -w

 !!! note

-    "Your account needs access to the Data Hub Add-on Services."
+    This feature requires access to  Data Hub Add-on Services.
 Learn more about [Data Hub Add-on](../datahub_add-on) features here.

 ##### Spatial Search

-You can use `--spatial` to search for features in a Data Hub space that fall within a radius, or a polygon, or along a line.
-You can specify a point and a radius, a feature in another Data Hub space, or a feature in a geojson file.
+You can use `--spatial` to search for features in a Data Hub space that fall within the radius from a point, or within a polygon, or along a line.

+You can specify a point and a radius, or a feature in another Data Hub space, or a GeoJSON file containing a feature.

 - `--center`: comma separated `lat,lon` values that specify the center point for the search
 - `--radius`: the radius of the search, in meters, from the `--center` point, or a buffer around a geometry specified with `--feature` or `--geometry`